clayne/hacktical-c/vm/README.md

 };
 ```

-The evaluation loop is by far the most performance critical part of a virtual machine, since it executes each and every operation.
+The evaluation loop is by far the most performance critical part of a virtual machine, since it executes code for each and every operation.

 ```C
 void hc_vm_eval(struct hc_vm *vm,